Language selection

 Beginning January 1, 2022, under the revised customs tariff schedule, subject goods are normally classified under the following tariff classification numbers:

-Country of origin or export: South Korea and Turkey
+Country of origin or export: South Korea and Türkiye

-For importations of subject goods from the South Korea and Turkey, the anti-dumping duty is equal to 89% of the export price.
+For importations of subject goods originating in or exported from South Korea and Türkiye, the anti-dumping duty is equal to 89% of the export price.

-The liability for anti-dumping duty results from the proceedings conducted under SIMA and from the finding of the CITT.
+The liability for anti-dumping duty results from the proceedings conducted under SIMA and from the finding of the Canadian International Trade Tribunal (CITT).
 Information regarding the normal value of the subject goods in question and the amount of anti-dumping duty payable should be obtained from the exporter.
-Related information may be made available to importers on a need-to-know basis in accordance with the provisions of Memorandum D14-1-2, Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established Under the Special Import Measures Act to Importers.
+Related information may be made available to importers on a need-to-know basis in accordance with the provisions of Memorandum D14-1-2, Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established Under the Special Import Measures Act.

 For information on duty assessment, refer to the Guide for self-assessing SIMA duties.